 These personal life examples may seem obvious, but when it comes to building businesses and driving revenue, many teams miss these lessons.

 In this post, we will outline the definition and examples of Daily Sales Reports, followed by Weekly Sales Reports, and finishing with Monthly Sales Reports and templates you can use for your reporting practice (click on the link to jump directly to the relevant part of the article).
 And not just that, we will discuss the purpose and creation process so that you find out exactly what’s the story behind each report.

 What Is A Sales Report?

-They can be of various forms: a daily sales report format will track metrics that are relevant on a daily basis: number of phone calls or meetings set up by a rep, number of leads created.
-A typical weekly sales report template can monitor the number of deals closed by the team or the revenue generated.
+They can be of various forms: a daily sales report format will track sales metrics that are relevant on a daily basis: the number of phone calls or meetings set up by a rep, number of leads created.
+Typically, weekly sales reports templates can monitor the number of deals closed by the team or the revenue generated.
 A monthly sales report format will provide a bigger picture of the activity of each sales rep or the team as a whole on various tasks.

 There are also different types of sales reports that will focus on different aspects: the sales performance in general, detailing the revenue generated, the sales volume evolution, measuring it against the sales target pre-set, the customer lifetime value, etc. There are also reports focusing on the sales representative themselves and their sales cycle performance, from lead generation to closing a deal.

 Think of reporting as your “navigational aid” for steering your sales team in the right direction.
 Modern sales analytics software will help you to get actionable sales insights to drive future revenue and crush quotas.
 They make things crystal clear for your sales team as far as what’s important and what they should be working on.